Transcorp confirms Otedola’s 5.52% shares acquisition - Daily Trust

 The company in the filing signed by Acting Company Secretary, Funmi Olofintuyi, said as of April 19, Otedola has 2,245,639,251 shares.

-“As noted in our previous communication, the Company welcomes this expression of confidence in its leadership and management as we continue our unwavering commitment to superior stakeholders’ returns, anchored in our ideology of Africapitalism.
-Rest assured of our commitment to remain resolute in executing our Group’s strategy of making strategic investments in key sectors within the Nigerian economy, our transformation agenda and our ability to contribute positively towards building prosperity for all,” added Olofintuyi
+“The Company welcomes this expression of confidence in its leadership and management as we continue our unwavering commitment to superior stakeholders’ returns, anchored in our ideology of Africapitalism,” added Olofintuyi

 Transcorp is currently controlled by another billionaire, Tony Elumelu who took over control of the company in 2012.